-- 7.1 We have several Company-wide policies in place that are relevant to modern slavery, all of which are signed off at Director level.
-We continually review and develop our policies with input from inhouse experts, suppliers and external stakeholders. - 7.2 The Company is committed to ensuring policies are communicated to all relevant parties and implemented effectively across our day to day working practices. - 7.3 Through our policies we endeavour to ensure that there is no Modern Slavery and Human Trafficking in any part of our business or supply chain - 7.4 In addition to rolling out our new up to date Modern Slavery Policy in 2024, we also have the below relevant policies in place: - 7.4.1 Modern Slavery Statement - 7.4.2 Equality, Inclusion, Diversity policy - 7.4.3 Grievance Policy - 7.4.4 Refusal to Work Policy - 7.4.5 Whistleblowing Policy - 7.4.6 Sustainability Policy - 7.4.7 Corporate Social Responsibility Policy
+7.1 We have several Company-wide policies in place that are relevant to modern slavery, all of which are signed off at Director level.
+We continually review and develop our policies with input from inhouse experts, suppliers and external stakeholders.

+7.2 The Company is committed to ensuring policies are communicated to all relevant parties and implemented effectively across our day to day working practices.

+7.3 Through our policies we endeavour to ensure that there is no Modern Slavery and Human Trafficking in any part of our business or supply chain

+7.4 In addition to rolling out our new up to date Modern Slavery Policy in 2024, we also have the below relevant policies in place:

+- 7.4.1 Modern Slavery Statement

+- 7.4.2 Equality, Inclusion, Diversity policy

+- 7.4.3 Anti-corruption, Fraud & Bribery Policy

+- 7.4.4 Grievance Policy

+- 7.4.5 Refusal to Work Policy

+7.4.6 Whistleblowing Policy

+7.4.7 Sustainability Policy

+7.4.8 Corporate Social Responsibility Policy

+7.4.9 Ethical Code of Conduct